supergraphql/supergraph/examples/getting-started/README.md

 We have added an endpoint `/graphql` where our GraphQL server is going to live.
 We also created an endpoint `/playground` using the excellent [`graphql-playground-middleware`](https://github.com/graphcool/graphql-playground) package from [Graphcool](https://graph.cool), a GraphQL playground on steroids, so we can easily test our queries later on.

 ## Qewl!
 Now it's time to set up our Qewl middleware!
-We start by initializing our Qewl instance, and defining the schema for our GraphQL server.
-Qewl exposes an Express middleware that we're adding to our `/graphql` endpoint.
+We start by setting up an Express route, and defining the schema for our GraphQL server.
 ```diff
 import * as express from 'express'
 import * as cors from 'cors'